grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

 However, I don't like this approach because it is harder to understand and has runtime overhead.

 As you can see, it is possible to create marker interfaces for commands and queries and use them with MediatR and ASP.NET Core DI.
-As an alternative, as shown in [Modular Monolith with DDD repository](https://github.com/kgrzybek/modular-monolith-with-ddd), I'd consider using a more advanced DI Container, such as Autofac, which would make this task much easier.
+As an alternative, as shown in [Modular Monolith with DDD repository](https://github.com/kgrzybek/modular-monolith-with-ddd), I'd consider using a more advanced DI container, such as Autofac, which would make this task much easier.
 Another approach I recommend is to use the Command-Handler pattern without MediatR as described in [Oskar Dudycz's How to register all CQRS handlers by convention](https://event-driven.io/en/how_to_register_all_mediatr_handlers_by_convention/).
+I can also recommend using [How to register all CQRS handlers by convention by Oskar Dudycz](https://event-driven.io/en/how_to_register_all_mediatr_handlers_by_convention/) as an alternative to MediatR.